Mast cell: Physiology

+IgE-dependent activation

 Structure of FcεR1 on mast cell.
 FcεR1 is a tetramer made of one alpha (α) chain, one beta (β) chain, and two gamma (γ) chains.
 IgE is binding to α chain, signal is transduced by ITAM motifs on β and γ chains.

-Structure of the high-affinity IgE receptor, FcεR1
+The most studied mast cell trigger is involved in activation of the IgE receptor (FcεRI).

+IgE receptor structure

 FcεR1 is a high affinity IgE-receptor that is expressed on the surface of the mast cell.
 FcεR1 is a tetramer made of one alpha (α) chain, one beta (β) chain, and two identical, disulfide-linked gamma (γ) chains.
 The binding site for IgE is formed by the extracellular portion of the α chain that contains two domains that are similar to Ig.
 One transmembrane domain contains an aspartic acid residue, and one contains a short cytoplasmic tail.
 The β chain contains, a single immunoreceptor tyrosine-based activation motif ITAM, in the cytoplasmic region.
 Each γ chain has one ITAM on the cytoplasmic region.
 The signaling cascade from the receptor is initiated when the ITAMs of the β and γ chains are phosphorylated by a tyrosine kinase.
 This signal is required for the activation of mast cells.
 Type 2 helper T cells,(Th2) and many other cell types lack the β chain, so signaling is mediated only by the γ chain.
 This is due to the α chain containing endoplasmic reticulum retention signals that causes the α-chains to remain degraded in the ER.
 The assembly of the α chain with the co-transfected β and γ chains mask the ER retention and allows the α β γ complex to be exported to the golgi apparatus to the plasma membrane in rats.
 In humans, only the γ complex is needed to counterbalance the α chain ER retention.

-Allergen process
+Cross-linking and phosphorylation

 Allergen-mediated FcεR1 cross-linking signals are very similar to the signaling event resulting in antigen binding to lymphocytes.
 The Lyn tyrosine kinase is associated with the cytoplasmic end of the FcεR1 β chain.
 The antigen cross-links the FcεR1 molecules, and Lyn tyrosine kinase phosphorylates the ITAMs in the FcεR1 β and γ chain in the cytoplasm.
 Upon the phosphorylation, the Syk tyrosine kinase gets recruited to the ITAMs located on the γ chains.
 This causes activation of the Syk tyrosine kinase, causing it to phosphorylate.
 Syk functions as a signal amplifying kinase activity due to the fact that it targets multiple proteins and causes their activation.
 This antigen stimulated phosphorylation causes the activation of other proteins in the FcεR1-mediated signaling cascade.